mileskent/Physics/Michelson-Morley Experiment.md

 #### Conclusion
 Aether doesn't exist.
-Differences in theoretical measurements fail to account for [[Lorentz Contraction]] Also explained by [[Special Relativity]]
+Differences in theoretical measurements fail to account for [[Length Contraction]] Also explained by [[Special Relativity]]
 #### The Experiment